ocpp-balanz/balanz/docs/source/ui.rst

   Login screen

-Once succesfully logged in, a toolbar appears on the top with access to 7 main screens.
-When logging in, the STATUS screen is automatically selected.
+Once succesfully logged in a top toolbar appears giving access to 7 main screens.
+The STATUS screen is the default screen and will be automatically selected.

 .. figure:: images/toolbar.png